Eviction Prevention Resources

 - If needed, a free mediation session with a social worker may be organized.
 This session is voluntary and confidential for all parties involved.

-You can contact the following organizations about rent assistance.
+You can contact the following organizations about rental assistance.

 MOHCD's Small Sites Program (SSP)